Study Abroad Program Overview

 section to see current or past calendars.

-early September to early December (regular university courses follow a different calendar and international students take exams in mid-December)
+Late August to mid-December (regular university courses follow a different calendar and international students take exams in mid-December)

 You may extend your UCEAP participation from the fall to the spring (regular university courses) at Carlos III University or to the spring term at the Complutense University of Madrid, but will need to plan in advance for your visa.